mnot/http_sfv/README.md

 'bar'
 ~~~

+Likewise, Display Strings are represented using DisplayString objects; Dates as `datetime.datetime` objects.

 If you compare two Items, they'll be considered to be equivalent if their values match, even when their parameters are different:

 ~~~ python